 Yes.
 In South Carolina, police can question a child even if the child’s parents aren’t there at the time of questioning.
-However, while in custody, a child has the same rights as an adult as far as police interrogation.
-For example, the police must first give Miranda warnings to the child including the right to remain silent, there right to an attorney, and that an attorney will be appointed by the family court to represent the child if the child can’t afford one.
+However, while in custody, a child has the same rights as an adult as far as a police interrogation.
+For example, the police must first give Miranda warnings to the child including the right to remain silent, their right to an attorney, and that an attorney will be appointed by the family court to represent the child if the child can’t afford one.

 DJJ will put the child through an “intake” process to make comprehensive psychological, social, and educational assessments about the child.
-As part of this process, a DJJ case worker will interview the child and the child’s parents or guardian for background information.
-The case worker also gathers the child’s school and medical records and identifies services, such as mental health treatment, substance abuse treatment, or counseling for the child and the child’s family.
+As part of this process, a DJJ caseworker will interview the child and the child’s parents or guardian for background information.
+The caseworker also gathers the child’s school and medical records and identifies services, such as mental health treatment, substance abuse treatment, or counseling for the child and the child’s family.

 The family court must hold a detention hearing within 48 hours from the time the child was taken into custody, excluding weekends and holidays.
 At the detention hearing, the family court may decide to keep the child at a juvenile detention center until the adjudicatory hearing (described below) if:

 - The child is accused of a violent crime under South Carolina’s criminal statutes,

 - The child is accused of possessing a deadly weapon; OR

 - There is no suitable alternative placement; AND